The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 The Eighteenth Century (1701 to 1800)

 Following earlier mentions, you may recall the reference to “macaroni” in the famous eighteenth-century American song “Yankee Doodle Dandy” – “stuck a feather in his hat and called it macaroni.”
-And while you may think the term refers to pasta, it does not.
+So, while you may think the term refers to pasta, it does not.
 The phrase is slang of the period for a dandy or a flop, after a club in London.

 Furthermore, if you like food history...

-Although penned in Jefferson’s hand, the food may have been cooked by James Hemmings, an enslaved black chef who had come to Monticello as a boy.
+Still, although penned in Jefferson’s hand, the food may have been cooked by James Hemmings, an enslaved black chef who had come to Monticello as a boy.
 Hemmings is known to have traveled with Jefferson to France for the primary purpose of training in “the art of cookery” in Paris to become a chef de cuisine (executive chef).

 Bridging the Gap - (1801 thru the late 1930s)